 - sprinkles to garnish

-- Bake brownies according to package directions in the prepared pan and allow to cool completely.
+- Bake the brownies according to package directions in the prepared pan and allow to cool completely.

 - Spread chocolate frosting onto cooled brownies.